Academic Catalog

 Restriction(s): Enrollment limited to students in the Master of Studies in Law program; enrollment is limited to Graduate level students.

-MSL 8911 Employment Law for Human Resources II Cr.
+MSL 8911 Employment Law: Workplace Management Cr.
 3

 This course covers topics such as recruiting employees, assembling an application pool, the application and interview process, pre-employment testing and screening, performance management, severance and post-employment obligations, arbitration agreements, and restrictive covenants.
 Offered Fall, Winter.